sadabnepal/webdriverio-ts-bdd/README.md

 ## Runing a Test and Generate Report
 ```
 1. In the terminal, perform `npm run test` to start the script execution
-2. In the terminal, perform `npm run report` to start the script execution
+2. In the terminal, perform `npm run report` to generate report
 ```

 ## Runing a Test in firefox